PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two2.md

 And now aware of her family behind the door, defensive instincts pulled her back: stay unnoticed, don’t change the latch; be invisible.
 Tom closed her mind, tensed her muscles and pulled the heavy door open.

 The overpowering smell of baked apples.
 The heavy door slammed shut behind her.
 In the thick air, for a second, Tom was sick of apples.
 But the feeling quickly passed; the apple had been a life saver.
 Besides, the pips in her pockets could be interesting.
-She joined her family at the table, as inconspicuously as possible.
+She joined the crowded table as inconspicuously as possible.

-Bellies full, tensions were rising round the table; competing voices.
+Bellies full, tensions were rising; competing voices.
 She did not look though, not a time to risk eye contact.
 She listened to judge tones of aggression: it was safe.

 Wiggling her toes, squashing them against the leather of the boots, the arguing grew more distant.
 Comfort won the battle for her senses.